mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 If you clone the github repo for experimentation, run *make* first.
 Look at the top-level <tt>Makefile</tt>
 which installs the dependencies, builds and runs Flow (for static type checking) and runs the tests (Mocha).

-For quick examples on how to use the library look at the <tt>test</tt> directory and in particular the files
+For quick examples on how to use the library look at the *test/* directory and in particular the files:

+* *minmax-test-silly-letter-game.js* and
+* *minmax-test-number-sequence-game.js*

-<tt>minmax-test-silly-letter-game.js</tt> and <tt>minmax-test-number-sequence-game.js</tt> which implement two
+&hellip; which implement two trivial games.
-very simple games.

 # Entry Point